Sridevi's 2nd Death Anniversary: An Emotional Janhvi Kapoor Remembers Her Mother With A Note

 Sridevi was found dead on February 24, 2018 when she was in Dubai for the wedding of her husband's nephew Mohit Marwah.
 Later, it was reported that she died due to accidental drowning in the bathtub.

-Speaking about Janhvi Kapoor, the actress will be next seen in Gunjan Saxena: The Kargil Girl, Roohi Afza, Takht, and Mr. Lele.
+Speaking about Janhvi Kapoor, the actress will be next seen in Gunjan Saxena: The Kargil Girl, Roohi Afzana, Takht, and Mr. Lele.

 Sridevi's Death Anniversary: Let's Revisit Her Last Post On Instagram - A Beautiful Family Picture